 Create an analytics adapter to listen for Prebid events and call the analytics library or server.
 See the existing *AnalyticsAdapter.js files in the repo under modules.

-There are several types of analytics adapters.
+There are two types of analytics adapters.
 The example here focuses on the ‘endpoint’ type.
-See AnalyticsAdapter.js for more info on the ‘library’ and ‘bundle’ types.
+See AnalyticsAdapter.js for more info on the ‘bundle’ type.

 In order to get access to the configuration passed in from the page, the analytics adapter needs to specify an enableAnalytics() function, but it should also call the base class function to set up the events.